TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Recent changes/additions
 ------------------------------
 NOTE: Remember to exit back to ACC before upgrading Infinite Heaven, upgrading a save that's mid mission is likely to cause issues.

+New for r184
+Fixed: Quick menu should not activate if holding a quick menu command button then holding the quick menu on button(CALL), will only be activated on quick menu on button(CALL) held then pressing a quick menu command button - thanks LucrassKelvac for your report.
+I'm aware some people will still have issue with how quick menu is activated, depending on how they play.
+Quick menu will be much more configurable in comming version.

 New for r183
 Fixed: Infinite load screen on traveling between free<>mission for some missions - thanks RealQi for the save file.